-The terror outfit that is suspected to have staged the ambush — Manipur’s (PLA) — has close ties to China and has received aid and encouragement from Beijing in the past.
+The terror outfit that is suspected to have staged the ambush — Manipur’s People's Liberation Army (PLA) — has close ties to China and has received aid and encouragement from Beijing in the past.

 Two entire divisions of the Indian army and a few additional battalions had been withdrawn from counter-insurgency (CI) and internal security duties in the Northeast and inducted along the Line of Actual Control (LAC) with China.

 Beijing would want its proxies to carry out strikes in places like Manipur that would necessitate stepping up of CI operations in the northeastern state.
 In which case, additional troops would have to be diverted from the LAC to Manipur once again, thus weakening India’s strength along the LAC.

 That would also divert the Indian Army headquarters’ attention from dealing with the Chinese buildup along the LAC.

 Top army officers also pointed out to Swarajya that China has been propping up ethnic insurgencies in the Shan, Rakhine and Kachin provinces of Myanmar and supplying the rebel groups there with AK-series rifles, grenades and other munitions manufactured in ordnance factories in China.

 Some of these arms, and explosives as well, are finding their way to the hands of the militants of Northeast India, especially the Manipur-based groups like the PLA, People's Revolutionary Party of Kangleipak (PREPAK), Kanglei Yawol Kanna Lup (KYKL) and the Kangleipak Communist Party (KCP).